Akfly/FlyGL_Engine/README.md

 - stb_image: To load different images and textures, it can load different formats. https://github.com/nothings/stb

 - vboindexer: This is just a method extracted from a tutorial that I've used to learn OpenGL.
-This method orders the indices loaded from an obj. http://www.opengl­tutorial.org/download/The file is in the common folder.
+This method orders the indices loaded from an obj. http://www.opengl­tutorial.org/download/ The file is in the common folder.